 Upstream#

-set as a string of variables, becomes anything other than Attention The Attention When using the directive, configure the http_proxy
+value, specified as a string of variables, becomes different from Warning The Warning When using the directive, the Proxy module settings

-module to allow keepalive connections, for example: A typical use case for the directive is proxying NTLM-authenticated
+must allow the use of persistent connections, for example: A typical use case for the directive is proxying connections with

-negotiation starts: Added in version 1.6.0: PRO Default — upstream Enables a feedback-based load balancing mechanism for the The following parameters are accepted: The variable from which the feedback value is taken.
+the beginning of negotiation: Added in version 1.6.0: PRO Default — upstream Sets up a feedback-based load balancing mechanism in the The following parameters can be specified: The variable from which the feedback value is taken.

-and is intended to be supplied by the peer in header fields or otherwise.
-The value is assessed at each response from the peer
+it is assumed that the server provides it in headers or otherwise.
+The value is evaluated with each response from the server

-according to If set, the feedback value is interpreted inversely,
+according to the If the parameter is set, the feedback value is interpreted inversely:

-meaning lower values indicate better performance.
-The factor by which the feedback value is weighted
+lower values indicate better performance.
+The factor by which the feedback value is considered

 when calculating the average.

-Valid values are integers between 0 and 99.
+Valid values are integers from 0 to 99.

-By default — The average feedback is calculated using the exponential moving average formula.
-The larger is the factor, the less is the average affected by new values;
+Default is The average is calculated using the exponential smoothing formula.
+The larger the factor, the less new values affect the average;

-that controls which responses should be included in the calculation.
+that controls which responses are considered in the calculation.

-The average is updated with the feedback value
+The average value is updated with the feedback value from the response

 combining the $upstream_probe variable

-with Allows processing feedback from the upstream server after the full
+with Allows processing data from the proxied server after receiving

-response has been received, instead of just after the header.
-Example: This categorizes server responses into different feedback levels
+the complete response, not just the header.
+Example: This configuration categorizes server responses by feedback levels

-based on specific scores obtained from response header fields,
+based on specific scores from response header fields,

-to account only for the responses from the Specifies a load balancing method for a server group where the client-server mapping is based on the hashed key value.
+to consider only responses from the Specifies a load balancing method for a server group where the client-server mapping is based on the hashed key value.
 The key can contain text, variables, and their combinations.
 Note that adding or removing a server from the group may result in remapping most of the keys to different servers.
 The method is compatible with the Cache::Memcached Perl library.
-If the Specifies that a group should use a load balancing method where requests are distributed between servers based on client IP addresses.
-The first three octets of the client IPv4 address, or the entire IPv6 address, are used as a hashing key.
-The method ensures that requests from the same client will always be passed to the same server except when this server is unavailable.
-In the latter case client requests will be passed to another server.
-Most probably, it will always be the same server as well.
+If the Specifies a load balancing method for the group where requests are distributed among servers based on client IP addresses.
+The first three octets of the IPv4 address or the entire IPv6 address are used as a hashing key.
+The method ensures that requests from the same client will always be passed to the same server, except when this server is considered unavailable.
+In this case, the client requests will be passed to another server, which will most likely be the same server for that client as well.
 If one of the servers needs to be temporarily removed, it should be marked with the Activates the cache for connections to upstream servers.
 The Note It should be particularly noted that the keepalive directive does not limit the total number of connections to upstream servers that an Angie worker process can open.
-The connections parameter should be set to a number small enough to let upstream servers process new incoming connections as well.
-Attention The Example configuration of memcached upstream with keepalive connections: For HTTP, the proxy_http_version directive should be set to "1.1" and the "Connection" header field should be cleared: Note Alternatively, HTTP/1.0 persistent connections can be used by passing the "Connection: Keep-Alive" header field to an upstream server, though this method is not recommended.
-For FastCGI servers, it is required to set fastcgi_keep_conn for keepalive connections to work: Note SCGI and uwsgi protocols do not have a notion of keepalive connections.
+The Warning The Example configuration of memcached upstream with keepalive connections: For HTTP, the proxy_http_version directive should be set to "1.1" and the Note Alternatively, HTTP/1.0 persistent connections can be used by passing the "Connection: Keep-Alive" header field to an upstream server, though this method is not recommended.
+For FastCGI servers, it is required to set fastcgi_keep_conn for keepalive connections to work: Note SCGI and uwsgi protocols do not define a semantics for keepalive connections.
 Sets the maximum number of requests that can be served through one keepalive connection.
-After the maximum number of requests is made, the connection is closed.
+After the maximum number of requests are made, the connection is closed.
 Closing connections periodically is necessary to free per-connection memory allocations.
-Therefore, using too high maximum number of requests could result in excessive memory usage and not recommended.
+Therefore, using too high a maximum number of requests could result in excessive memory usage and is not recommended.
 Limits the maximum time during which requests can be processed through one keepalive connection.
 After this time is reached, the connection is closed following the subsequent request processing.
 Sets a timeout during which an idle keepalive connection to an upstream server will stay open.
 Specifies that a group should use a load balancing method where a request is passed to the server with the least number of active connections, taking into account weights of servers.
 If there are several such servers, they are tried in turn using a weighted round-robin balancing method.
 Default — upstream Specifies that the group should use a load balancing method where an active

 server's chance of receiving the request is inversely proportional to its

 average response time; the less it is, the more requests a server gets.
-The directive accounts for response headers only.
+The directive accounts for the average time to receive response headers.
 The directive uses the average time to receive the entire response.
 Added in version 1.7.0: PRO Serves the same purpose as response_time_factor (PRO)

-and overrides it if set.
+and overrides it if the parameter is set.
 Specifies a condition variable

-that controls which responses should be included in the calculation.
+that controls which responses are included in the calculation.

 The average is updated